rifaterdemsahin/grafana-dashboard/2_Real/README.md

 ## 🎯 The Job That Starts with Objective and Key Results

 Sets goals and objectives, aligning tasks with measurable results.
 Aim at it!
+Key points that you learned, when things gets stuck the key results can improve what you learned is important

 ### 🏆 Objective
 Create a Grafana dashboard